sara-hrad/sara-hrad.github.io/source/research/index.md

 2. **Model Identification:** I employed data-driven techniques to identify the model of anesthesia and Validated the robustness and performance of a controller designed based on the identified models ([paper](https://link.springer.com/article/10.1007/s10877-023-01083-5)).

-3. **Anesthesia Response Simulation:** My master student collaborator and I developed a comprehensive multi-agent simulation of anesthesia as a Python package and a Matlab toolbox. (paper in progress)
+3. **Anesthesia Response Simulation:** My master student collaborator and I developed a comprehensive multi-variable simulation of anesthesia as a Python package and a Matlab toolbox. (paper in progress)

-4. **Data-Driven Predictive Control:** As part of the research, I am developing a data-driven predictive control for multi-loop control and multi-drug injection, considering safety constraint and comparing it with a deep reinforcement agent.This controller is compared with a generalized MPC and a simple RL agent.
+4. **Automation of Anesthesia:** As part of the research, I am developing a  multi-objective RL agent for multi-loop control and multi-drug injection, considering safety constraint and comparing it with a classical predictive controller.

 These contributions have been instrumental in advancing the field of automated anesthesia, increasing safety and efficiency in drug administration, and reducing the risk of overdose.